mkyleUD/Caviness-HPC-Shell/_episodes/05-scripts.md

 > ## Keep An Eye On Spacing...
 >
-> When creating a new variable or working on a script, it is very important to monitor when too use,
+> When creating a new variable or working on a script, it is very important to monitor when to use,
-> and not to use a space.
-Using a space at the wrong spot can have consequences that will cause your
+> and when not to use a space---spacing is very important.
+Using a space in the wrong spot can have
-> code to not work correctly.
+> consequences that will cause your code to not work correctly.
 >
 {: .callout}